SkylineCommunications/ChatOps-Extensions/README.md

 2. In the Automation module in DataMiner Cube, click the '*Send Channel Notification*' Automation script and click the '*Execute*' button.

-3. Fill in the necessary information:
+3. Fill in the necessary information, note **the fields are case sensitive**:

    - *Team ID*: The ID of the team where you want to send a notification.
    - *Channel ID*: The ID of the channel where you want to send a notification.
+Note this channel must be one of the chosen team above.
    - *Notification*: The text of the notification.

 4. Click the '*execute now*' button.
 A notification will be sent in Microsoft Teams. <details><summary>`show demo`</summary>![Gif-SendNotification](https://user-images.githubusercontent.com/109528797/187139103-4728e148-204d-447f-9674-8d74f4e373d1.gif)</details>